Text and pictures © 2005-2024 Guillaume Dargaud

 On December 21st 2004, drilling was stopped at a depth of 3270.70m, just about 6 meters above the 2m thick water layer in order to avoid risking getting the drill stuck in slush.
 Mission accomplished for the Epica team after 8 years of field work.
 Champagne time.

 Left: The Epica project has several buildings and tents at the summer camp.
-Besides the tall drilling in which most of the other pictures are taken, there's a cold lab used to work on ice cores (see below), a warm lab not used anymore and this workshop tent where most mechanical equipment is stored.
+Besides the tall drilling tent into which most of the other pictures are taken, there's a cold lab used to work on ice cores (see above), a warm lab not used anymore and this workshop tent where most mechanical equipment is stored.

 Right: For the bedrock reach success, the Epica team throws a party in their workshop tent.
 The special treat, besides a large bottle of Champagne, is ice cubes taken from one of the deepest cores.
-The tinkles as the bubbles or compressed air are released from their tremendous pressure as the ice melts.
-Only drawback: it still tastes like drill fluid, ie kerosene.
+They tinkles as the bubbles of super-compressed air are released from their tremendous pressure as the ice melts.
+Only drawback: it still tastes like drill fluid, i.e. kerosene.